mikegleen/modes/doc/source/index.rst

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document is the **cmd** statement, which controls the function of the document.
-Commands can be column-related or control statements.
+Commands can be column-related or control command which determine which objects are processed.
+There is also a ``global`` command.

 By default, the first column in the output CSV file is the serial number (accession number) of the object affected.
 This can be suppressed using the